prl-mushr/mushr-website/content/hardware/build_instructions.md

 3. Insert four M2.5 pan head screws to mount the servo motor to the servo cage.

 4. Attach the metal servo arm onto the servo motor so that it points directly upwards.
+Do not rotate the servo motor, or else the car will not be able to steer properly.
 (Fig. 5.3)

     {{< figure src="/hardware/build_instructions/05_03_mount_servo_arm.png" caption="Fig. 5.3" width="800">}}